 To Make the Pie Crust:

 - In a large bowl, mix together the flour, sugar and salt.
 Using a box grater, grate the cold butter atop the flour mixture.
-Working quickly, and using your hands, break the butter bits into the flour until they’re evenly distributed and resemble the size of small peas.
+Transfer to the freezer to chill for 10 minutes.
+Working quickly, and using your hands, break the butter bits into the flour until they’re evenly distributed and resemble the size of teeny, small peas.
 Add a 50% of the recommended water and mix.

-- Flour your counter and dump the dough onto it.
-Knead a few times more until it comes together.
-Slice the dough into two, forming two discs.
+- Divide the dough, forming two discs.
 Wrap the discs in plastic wrap and transfer to the refrigerator to chill for at least 1 hour, ideally overnight.

 To Make the Apple Pie Filling:

 - You're welcome to peel your apples.
 This is optional.
 I personally like to peel the apples.
 Halve the apples, remove the core and then slice the apples into thin 1/4-inch pieces.
 OR, you can use a mandolin and slice them very thinly.
 Add the apple slices to a large bowl.
 Squeeze in the lemon juice, being sure to catch any seeds.

 - Next, add the flour, brown sugar, cinnamon, vanilla extract and salt; toss until the apples are evenly coated.